Overview

 Grading

-Major, Minor, and GenEd courses must be completed with a letter grade of C- or higher unless otherwise specified.
+Major, Minor, Certificate and GenEd courses must be completed with a letter grade of C- or higher unless otherwise specified.
 Certain courses require a higher minimum grade in order to advance to the next level.

 Graduation Procedures